Plan Your Visit

 Guest Operations Update

 Pacific Science Center’s onsite operations are currently closed due to COVID-19.
-We expect that onsite operations will continue to be very limited during the rest of 2020 and into 2021.
+We expect that onsite operations will continue to be very limited well into 2021.
 We will extend all memberships by the amount of time that we are closed.

 But curiosity never closes.
 Science and an informed public are humanity’s best hopes in addressing COVID-19, climate change, and other threats.
 We are taking this opportunity to innovate with a steadfast commitment to serving the community.
 We will continue to ignite curiosity and fuel a passion for discovery, experimentation, and critical thinking through our virtual programs.